Bess Bower Dunn has made appearances in previous posts, but I've never featured her until now. And she is so deserving of her own post!

 You may have noticed that there is only one man present in the photo—William Whigam.
 He was the grandson of Daniel Wright, the county's first non-native settler.
 Mr. Whigham also attended the Wright memorial rock dedication in 1909, and passed away in 1933.

 Just before her death in 1959, Bess was awarded the title of Lake County Historian by the Lake County Board of Commissioners.
-She is the only person in the county's history to have the title.
+She is the first person in the county's history to have the title.
 She was also honored for her 60 years of service as an employee of the county from 1899 to 1959, which made her the longest county employee on record.

 The day after her passing, the courthouse flags were at half mast in memory of Bess and the County Recorder of Deeds Gustaf H. Fredbeck, who had also passed away.